MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-custom-help-link.md

 ﻿---
 title: Custom help link for sensitivity labels
-description: Learn how to create a custom help link for your sensitivity labels that goes to your organization's web page.
+description: Learn how to create a custom help link for your sensitivity label menu.
 author: paulinbar
 ms.author: painbar
 manager: kfollis